 - Pistono's own spiritual odyssey and understanding of meditation in the most profound sense of the word.

-Matteo is a friend, but I didn’t write about his book as a favor.
-My husband and I were both truly captivated by the story and I hope you will be too.
-I’ll be writing about Pistono’s encounters with meditation in a subsequent blog post.
+Matteo is a friend, but I didn't write about his book as a favor.
+I felt captivated by his story and I hope you will be too.